mikestead/lighthouse-batch/README.md

 Also writes out the full `json` report for each site and optionally an `html` report too.

-> Note that Lighthouse Batch v5+ requires Node v10.13+.
+> Lighthouse Batch v5+ requires Node v10.13+.
 This is a requirement
 > from the dependency on Lighthouse v5+.

 ## CLI